jtroo/bb-cli-merge/README.md

 # Bitbucket merge CLI tool

+This is an opinionated tool to automate a squash merge for a Bitbucket pull request with a commit message that differs from the default.

-This tool exists due to frustration with the default squash merge message that the Bitbucket (Cloud) UI makes upon merging.
-Especially recently, it no longer includes the entire commit text and truncates it with an ellipsis `...`.
+This tool exists due to my frustration with the default squash merge message that the Bitbucket UI makes upon merging.
+Especially recently, it no longer includes the entire commit text and truncates it with an ellipsis `...` if the commit text is too long.

 I want a commit from a pull request to look like this in my commit history after doing a squash merge:

 ```
-<PR title> (PR #<PR number>)
+<PR title> (PR #X)

 <commits text>